Northwestern Medicine Student Health Service

-Patients may schedule appointments for allergy shots only after:All forms have been completed and received at the Northwestern Medicine Student Health Service.
+Patients may schedule appointments for allergy shots only after all forms have been completed and received at the Northwestern Medicine Student Health Service.

-- Allergy extract has been received via overnight shipping from allergist's office to Northwestern University Health Service, Attention Allergy RN, only via FedEx or UPS.
+- Allergy extract has been received via overnight shipping from allergist's office to Student Health Service, Attention Allergy RN, only via FedEx or UPS.
 Postal Service cannot deliver overnight to this location.

-- Shot schedule and vials have been reviewed and approved by NUHS consulting allergist
+- Shot schedule and vials have been reviewed and approved by Student Health Service consulting allergist

 - Students will be notified when above requirements are completed and they are approved to schedule an appointment